zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-12-mastering-unity-project-folder-structure-level-0-vcs.markdown

 ![image]({{site.baseurl }}/img/posts/mastering-unity-project-folder-structure-level-0-vcs/level-0-settings.png) <!-- Unity Project Folder Structure.
 Tip 1 -->
 {:.h-tip}

-`Assets` – folder where all game resources are stored, including scripts, textures, sound, custom editors etc. Definitely the most important folder in your project.
+`Assets` – folder where all game resources are stored, including scripts, textures, sound, custom editors, etc. Definitely the most important folder in your project.

-`ProjectSettings` – in this folder Unity stores all project settings like Physics, Tags, Player settings etc. In other words everything you setup from Edit → Project Settings set of menus goes into this folder.
+`ProjectSettings` – in this folder Unity stores all project settings like Physics, Tags, Player settings, etc. In other words everything you setup from Edit → Project Settings set of menus goes into this folder.
 ![image]({{ site.baseurl }}/img/posts/mastering-unity-project-folder-structure-level-0-vcs/level-0-tip1.png) <!-- Unity Project Folder Structure.
 Project Settings -->

 `Library` – local cache for imported assets, when using external version control system should be completely ignored.